Upturn unsubscribed user

 business area logo Core Business Areas

-• Consumer Domestic: Focuses on the sale of branded consumer products within the United States, including household, personal care, and specialty products.
+• Consumer Domestic: This segment focuses on the sale of branded consumer products within the United States.

-• Consumer International: Involves the sale of branded consumer products outside the United States, with a focus on international markets such as Canada, Europe, and Australia.
+• Consumer International: This segment concentrates on the sale of branded consumer products outside the United States.

 leadership logo Leadership and Structure